-- 5. Press SELECT (B) until ENTER SENSOR SETUP? appears on the upper line. - NO/YES will appear on the lower line.
+- Press SELECT (B) until ENTER SENSOR SETUP? appears on the upper line. - NO/YES will appear on the lower line. - 6.
+Press right arrow (A) to select YES.
+Press SELECT (B). - KNIFE SPEED SENSOR will appear on the lower line. - ENABLE/DISABLE will appear on the lower line.